 4. Opportunities for Giving

 Parkwood financially supports STM, MTM, and LTM sending.
 The International Missions Offering (IMO) is collected throughout the year culminating in a grand giving Sunday in December.
 These funds are sent to the International Mission Board (IMB), supporting missionaries all over the world.
-The Acts 1:8 Offering may be given any Sunday throughout the year.
-These funds proportionately support Local and Global Disciple-Making.
 Finally, financial support may be given to send individuals short-term and mid-term.
 While one-time gifts may be the obvious method for STM, MTM may be supported through one-time gifts or through ongoing gifts during their time on the field.

 5. Everything Undergirded with Prayer